T-Marenk/.dots/README.md

 # Dotfiles

-These are my personal dotfiles for my setup using _Awesomewm_
+These are my personal dotfiles

 ## System